vitalyrepin/WallCalendar/README.md

 To have a toolkit to print the high-quality yearly wall calendars in a reasonably fast way.

-Original publishing target for this project is lulu.com.
+Original publishing target for this project was lulu.com but it can be used as a general-purpose tool.

 Output pdf has: